Best-in-class UK market entry support programme opens for applications

 The West Midlands Global Growth Programme has been designed to address the key challenges faced by ambitious, innovative companies at every stage of development – from scale-ups to large corporates – when entering the UK market for the first time.
 Its free package of support includes sponsored innovation centre workspace, access to sector specific programmes and bespoke professional services assistance, covering areas such as UK subsidiary set-up, introductions to local networks, UK VISA assistance and marketing amplification.

 Building on the overwhelming success of the pilot programme, which was based at Bruntwood SciTech's Innovation Birmingham campus and focused on supporting international tech companies, the 2024 Global Growth Programme will be delivered across a larger network of landing hubs.
-Five hubs located across Birmingham, Wolverhampton and Coventry create an expanded offering with tailored support for a broader range of sectors, including Health Tech, Clean Tech, Digital Tech and Future Mobility.
+Five hubs located across Birmingham, Wolverhampton and Coventry create an expanded offering with tailored support for a broader range of sectors, including Future Mobility, Digital Tech, Health Tech and Clean Tech.
+Indian companies that have successfully expanded into the UK as a result of the Global Growth Programme include The Disposal Company, Oxyloans, Cargosol Logistics Ltd, Mind & Matter, Skillveri and Identisafe.

 With only 40 places available on the West Midlands Global Growth Programme for 2024, WMGC is now accepting applications.
 Businesses can find out whether they're eligible to apply and register their interest here.